Teen Gerard wins slopestyle snowboarding for USA’s 1st gold

 The 17-year-old won gold in men’s slopestyle snowboarding on Sunday, drilling his final run to put up a score of 87.16, good enough to edge Canadians Max Parrot and Mark McMorris and give the United States its first gold medal at the Pyeongchang Games.

-He exulted in the moment as he took a few minutes to chat with International Olympic Committee President Thomas Bach while seeing if McMorris or Parrot could catch him.
+Gerard exulted in the moment as he took a few minutes to chat with International Olympic Committee President Thomas Bach.

+”(Bach) was like, `What were you thinking during all those spins?”’
+Gerard said. ”And I was like, `I just want to land a run, that’s about it.’
+He was kind of joking around.”

+Gerard, who lived in the Cleveland, Ohio, area early in his life before his family moved to Colorado when he was 7, stood at the bottom of the hill to see if anyone in the rest of the field could catch him.

 Parrot topped qualifying on Saturday, just as he did in Sochi as a 19-year-old before sliding to fifth in the finals.
 Parrot washed out in his first two runs on Sunday, failing to post a score anywhere close to podium-worthy.
 He collected himself during the short break between the second and third runs and put together a solid set.
 He made a brief fist-pump after landing and exchanging high-fives with Gerard in a sport that’s built less on competition and more on camaraderie.